codrina24/get_next_line/README.md

 ## Core idea

-A static variable holds data read from the file descriptor that hasn’t been returned yet(*pending data*).
+A static variable holds data read from the file descriptor that hasn’t been returned yet (*pending data*).

-The function reads from the file descriptor using the standard library C `read()` function, with a fixed buffer size (BUFFER_SIZE).
+The function reads from the file descriptor using the standard C library  `read()` function, with a fixed buffer size (BUFFER_SIZE).

 Data is appended to the static buffer until a newline character (\n) is found or the end of the file (EOF) is reached.